SeedSigner/seedsigner/docs/dice_verification.md

 <kbd><img src="img/dicedoc/sparrow_zpub.png"></kbd>
 <br>

-Zpub is the same as shown in Seedsigner and Sparrow wallet.
+Zpub is the same as shown in SeedSigner and Sparrow wallet.
 <br><br>
 **Addresses:**<br>
-Scroll down to the 'Derived Addresses' section and compare the receive addresses to the ones generated in Sparrow (Addresses tab of the wallet):
+Scroll down to the 'Derived Addresses' section and compare the receive addresses to the ones generated in Sparrow ('Addresses' tab of the wallet):
 <kbd><img src="img/dicedoc/coleman_addresses.png"></kbd>
 <br>

-Check that the receive addresses match.<br><br>
+Check that the receive addresses all match.<br><br>
 To verify the change addresses change 'External / Internal' to 1 (1):
 <kbd><img src="img/dicedoc/coleman_change_addresses_1.png"></kbd><br><br>
-Compare the change addresses to the ones generated in Sparrow (Addresses tab of the wallet):
+Compare the change addresses to the ones generated in Sparrow ('Addresses' tab of the wallet):
 <kbd><img src="img/dicedoc/coleman_change_addresses_2.png"></kbd>
 <br>

-Check that the change addresses match.
+Check that the change addresses all match.
 <br><br><br>

 ## Verifying with Seed Tool website